Sad-Abd/pyPolyMesher/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 We appreciate your interest in pyPolyMesher!.
 Don't forget to give the project a star!
 Thanks again!

+## Publications Using pyPolyMesher

+This package has been used in the following research:

+- S.S.
+Abedi-Shahri et al. (2025).
+"NL-SBFEM: A pure SBFEM formulation for geometrically and materially nonlinear problems" *Engineering Analysis with Boundary Elements*.
+[Link](https://doi.org/10.1016/j.enganabound.2024.106085)
+- R. Dupont (2025).
+"An arbitrary-order Virtual Element Method for the Helmholtz equation applied to wave field calculation in port" *Results in Applied Mathematics*.
+[Link](https://doi.org/10.1016/j.rinam.2025.100598)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>